She Said She Said: Recording

 According to McCartney biographer Barry Miles, logs from the recording session appear to contradict McCartney's statement, as they do not indicate any bass overdubs by Harrison.
 Some authors therefore state that McCartney taped a bass track before walking out, on the same track as Starr's drums.
-In his 2012 book on the making of Revolver, however, Robert Rodriguez comments that the stereo mix of the song puts the bass and drums on separate channels – showing that the two contributions were not recorded together on the same track, which the logs suggest – and the bass part has little in common with McCartney's playing style or sound.
+In his 2012 book on the making of Revolver, Robert Rodriguez comments that the stereo mix of the song puts the bass and drums on separate channels – showing that the two contributions were not recorded together on the same track, which the logs suggest – and the bass part has little in common with McCartney's playing style or sound.
 He concludes that the session logs must be wrong and Harrison's role as bassist on "She Said She Said" is "pretty well certain".

-In his liner notes to the 2022 Revolver: Special Edition, archivist Kevin Howlett states that "It is pretty certain ... that Paul is heard on the original rhythm track containing bass and drums".
+In his liner notes to the 2022 extended reissue of Revolver, Kevin Howlett states: "It is pretty certain ... that Paul is heard on the original rhythm track containing bass and drums."
 He instead suspects that the argument related to a disagreement over the song's arrangement during the overdubbing process, adding that a recording sheet for the session indicates that a piano contribution was included on the song before being wiped from the tapes entirely.

 Rodriguez highlights McCartney's walkout as one of "a handful of unsolved Beatles mysteries".
 When identifying the probable causes for McCartney's uncharacteristic behaviour, he cites later comments made by Lennon: specifically that Lennon appreciated Harrison's tendency to "take it as-is" whereas McCartney often took a musical arrangement in a direction he himself preferred; and that, given Lennon and Harrison's habit of teasing their bandmate over his refusal to take LSD, McCartney possibly felt alienated by the song's subject matter.
 Lennon expressed satisfaction with the completed track, adding, "The guitars are great on it."